 Sarah became a registered nurse in 2015 and works on an as needed basis at her local hospital.
 Prior to returning to school to become a nurse Sarah worked in environmental education, teaching school and public naturalist programming.

 Sarah competes in trail races up to the 100 mile distance and coaches athletes of all levels.
 It’s her belief that running can help athletes become stronger and healthier not only on the trail but in life.
-Sarah runs for the La Sportiva Mountain Running Team, Julbo USA and Tailwind Nutrition.
+Sarah runs for the RAB, Julbo USA and Tailwind Nutrition.